-- The child can’t be actively serving in any branch of the military.
+- The child can’t be an active member of the military.

 The aforementioned are the main takeaways of the Oregon State requirements of eligibility.
 For more details, ORS 107.
-108 outlines all the guidelines that must be followed.
+108 outlines all the guidelines you must follow.

 If the child is a part of the Oregon Youth Authority, any and all reporting duties of the child attending school will be made by the OYA.